cirosantilli/softcover_vagrant/README.md

 It is recommended that you enable hardware virtualization from your BIOS screen, the first screen that appears then you turn the computer on.

-# Decide how to install TeX Live

-Once Vagrant is installed, you have to decide between:

-- downloading TeX Live via torrent on the host.

-    Not automated because of torrent availability fluctuations, but potentially *much* faster than a CTAN download (20 minutes vs 4 hours).

-    Just put the ISO on the root of this repository and rename it to *exactly*: `texlive2013.iso`

-    The `.torrent` can be found at:

-        wget -O texlive2013.iso.torrent https://www.tug.org/texlive/files/texlive2013.iso.torrent

-- downloading TeX Live from a CTAN mirror.

-    Surefire, but will take around 4 hours.

-    Fully automated: you don't have to do anything for now.

 # Usage

 Go to the root of this repository and do: